 West Palm Beach Nursing Home Neglect Lawyers

 If your loved one is a resident in a nursing home and is the victim of neglect, contact Schuler, Halvorson, Weisser, Zoeller & Overbeck P.A. at (561) 689-8180 today.
 When you make the difficult decision to place your loved one in a 24-hour care facility, you have every reason to believe that the care your elderly relative receives is the highest quality.
-When the nursing home violates their duty to care for your loved you, they can be held financially accountable.
+When the nursing home violates their duty to care for your loved one, they can be held financially accountable.
 In the United States, 95% of nursing homes reported instances of neglect in the past year.
 You do not have to tolerate this negligence.
-Contact Schuler, Halvorson, Weisser, Zoeller & Overbeck P.A. today at (561) 689-8180 to start assembling your case to get the compensation your family deserves.
+Contact the West Palm Beach nursing home neglect attorneys of Schuler, Halvorson, Weisser, Zoeller & Overbeck P.A. today at (561) 689-8180 to start assembling your case to get the compensation your family deserves.

 Why Do I Need a Lawyer?

 In order to receive financial compensation for your loved one’s suffering, you will likely have to file a lawsuit.
 Though the idea of filing a suit is often intimidating, a skilled lawyer will guide you every step of the way and ensure that you achieve the best possible outcome.
 An attorney will aid you in collecting the documentation and evidence you need to assemble a compelling suit.
 Furthermore, they will answer all your questions, and demystify the process of a lawsuit for you.
 If your loved one is the victim of nursing home negligence, hiring an attorney is the best way to rectify the situation.
 If you attempt to handle your case on your own, you are likely to receive far less money than you would with a lawyer’s help.

 Why Choose Schuler, Halvorson, Weisser, Zoeller & Overbeck P.A.?